-Another Canadian study assessed the impact of Ontario's menthol cigarette ban on smoking behavior of participants who reported current smoking (i.e., daily, occasional, and non-menthol cigarette smokers) at baseline prior to the ban.
-At follow-up, 20% of occasional menthol smokers and 24% of daily menthol smokers reported quitting in the long terms, which exceeded what was predicted by smokers at baseline.
-Note and were more likely to have tried to quit after the ban compared with non-menthol smokers, controlling for smoking and demographic characteristics.
-Findings suggested an increased rate of quitting 1 year following Ontario's ban on the sale of menthol tobacco products.
-However, the impact was observed in older adults but not younger adults (16 to 29 years).
-However, the impact was observed in older adults but not younger adults (16 to 29 years).
-The difference may be due to younger adults not having a brand preference and switching to other tobacco or nicotine products.
-Authors noted a combustible tobacco menthol ban would be more impactful for at-risk subpopulations of youth and young adults if there was less availability of other flavored tobacco or nicotine products.

-Additionally, a key informant shared that, since Canada implemented restrictions on some flavored tobacco products (e.g., cigars, cigarettes, and hookah), the tobacco industry has adopted new tactics to appeal to former flavor buying customers.
-For example, companies have introduced 'add on' flavor products (dry or liquid options) which customers can now purchase and add to tobacco products (personal communication, 2019).
+Another Canadian study assessed the impact of Ontario's menthol cigarette ban on smoking behavior of participants who reported current smoking (i.e., daily, occasional, and non-menthol cigarette smokers) at baseline prior to the ban.105 At follow-up, "20% of occasional menthol smokers and 24% of daily menthol smokers reported quitting in the long terms, which exceeded what was predicted by smokers at baseline."105 Overall, daily menthol smokers had significantly higher rate of reporting having quit smoking and were more likely to have tried to quit after the ban compared with non-menthol smokers, controlling for smoking and demographic characteristics.105 Findings suggested an increased rate of quitting 1 year following Ontario's ban on the sale of menthol tobacco products.105 However, the impact was observed in older adults but not younger adults (16 to 29 years).105 "The difference may be due to younger adults not having a brand preference and switching to other tobacco or nicotine products."105 Authors noted a combustible tobacco menthol ban would be more impactful for at-risk subpopulations of youth and young adults if there was less availability of other flavored tobacco or nicotine products.105 introduced 'add on' flavor products (dry or liquid options) which customers can now purchase and add to tobacco products (personal communication, 2019).
 Currently, these add on flavors have not gained the same traction that flavored products showed.
 This is likely due to inertia-it takes more effort for customers to purchase and use the flavor add on than it did to buy the ready-made flavored product (personal communication, August 2019).
 Companies have also found loopholes in the regulations that have allowed them to create product descriptors other than flavor.
 For example, companies have provided retailers with sales materials to guide customers to the new brand product (e.g., color) which most closely matches the previous product's flavor descriptor (personal communication, August 2019).